Jon Cole (weightlifter): Powerlifting career

-Cole began to compete in powerlifting during his college time and in 1968, he decided to participate in his first AAU National Power Lifting Championships.
-Jon, who was an unknown in the national weight lifting scene, shocked the lifting community by winning the heavyweight division instantly; and was named the meets "Outstanding Performer".
+Cole began to compete in powerlifting during his college time and in 1968, decided to participate in his first AAU National Power Lifting Championships.
+Cole, who was an unknown in the national powerlifting scene, shocked the lifting community by winning the heavyweight division instantly; and was named the meets "Outstanding Performer".
 He continued to show outstanding performances breaking 62 official National, American, and World Records as a Heavyweight and Super Heavyweight.

 Cole was not only officially the first man in history to total 2200 pounds, he was also the first man to squat more than 900 pounds and the first man to total 2300 pounds and he did it raw with only knee wraps.
-He deadlifted more than 800 and occasionally got close to 900 pounds – all on a frame of about 280 pounds.
+He deadlifted more than 800 and occasionally got close to 900 pounds – all on a frame of about 280 pounds and was the first man to deadlift 400 kg (882 lb) as well.

 Lifters in the early days of the sport went largely without supportive gear, which makes Cole's lifting stats even more impressive.
 His greatest powerlifting total of 2364 pounds was done on October 28, 1972, when Cole weighed 283.0 pounds.
-Today it still stands as the greatest raw Total ever in the 308 pounds weight class.
-In addition to that, he also holds the all-time world record raw totals in today's 242 pound division.
+It remained the greatest raw total ever in the 308 pounds weight class for 44 years until Eric Lilliebridge surpassed it in 2016.
+In addition to that, Cole's 2135 pound raw total in 242 weight class performed on March 14, 1971 remained unbeaten for 45 years until Larry Wheels surpassed it in 2016.

+Feuds

+Cole's numbers didn't come without any criticism.
 Cole performed most of his record-breaking lifts in rather small local meets in his hometown in Arizona.
 There was some rumor that he used "suspect" technique with his 885-pound deadlift.
 He lifted the bar to his knees, then leaned back and dragged it up his thighs, which he had rubbed with oil.
 Fellow competing powerlifter Jim Williams called Cole's lifting "Circus tricks" and challenged him to face him at the inaugural AAU World Powerlifting Championships 1971.
 The oncoming duel between these two powerlifting titans was labeled the "feud of the century".
 Although Cole had vowed to take the challenge, he injured himself shortly before the championships to the point, where he was physically unable to lift, and would therefore not attend.
-"Big" Jim Williams did not win the world championships either – it was Hugh "Huge" Cassidy, who became the first world powerlifting champion since the formation of the AAU.
+Williams did not win the world championships either – it was Hugh Cassidy, who became the first world powerlifting champion since the formation of the AAU.